 - Decide how much coverage you need: With a new car, you will most likely want comprehensive and collision coverage.
 If you are financing your vehicle, your lender will likely require you to purchase full coverage insurance.
 Consider your individual circumstances to determine which level of coverage will make you the most comfortable.
 At this stage, talking with an insurance agent can be helpful.

 - Get quotes with the same coverage: Now that you have narrowed down your make and model and determined your coverage needs, it is time to get quotes.
-Getting multiple quotes from different car insurance companies with the same coverages can help you make a decision so that you can make a fair comparison.
+Getting multiple quotes from different car insurance companies with the same coverage options can help you make a decision so that you can make a fair comparison.

 Other factors that influence your car insurance rate